torquebox/torquebox/README.md

 ### Preparation

-TorqueBox 4 is released from the `torqbox` branch of [torquebox/torquebox-release][release_repo].
+TorqueBox 4 is released from the `master` branch of [torquebox/torquebox-release][release_repo].

 Set up this repository as an additional remote for your workspace:

     git remote add release git@github.com:torquebox/torquebox-release.git

-Ensure that the `torqbox` branch has the contents you wish to release.
+Ensure that the `master` branch has the contents you wish to release.
 Using the `-f` flag to force is allowed in this case, since the **torquebox-release** repository is not a public-facing human-cloneable repository.

-    git push release torqbox:torqbox -f
+    git push release master:master -f

 ### Perform the build

-Using the [build system](http://projectodd.ci.cloudbees.com/), select the **torquebox4-release** job, entering in the branch to release from (usually 'torqbox'), the version to release, and the next version after release.
+Using the [build system](http://projectodd.ci.cloudbees.com/), select the **torquebox4-release** job, entering in the branch to release from (usually 'master'), the version to release, and the next version after release.

 If something goes wrong in the release job and it needs to run again, be sure to reset the torquebox-release repository with the correct code first:

-    git push release torqbox:torqbox -f
+    git push release master:master -f

 ### Deploy RubyGems